osean-man/pinned/README.md

 # Pinner

 A very simple tool to pin commands and store them into a local database.
 It's kind of like bash history, but organized with only things you put into the list.
+It uses a local sqlite3 db so you have full control of it.
+I might make a way to sync dbs across users but right now I'm just living my best life and I'll add features as we go.

 ## Usage